osaxma/dfs/README.md

-# DFS - Dart Flutter Scripts
+# DFS - Dart Flutter Scripts (warning everything is still WIP)

 A collection of useful scripts for dart or flutter projects.